-Pre-physical therapy students are advised typically by Dr. Linda Vick in the Biology Department or Dr. David Bennett in the Psychology Department and the director of health professions advising, Viviana Martinez.
-Your advisor and Viviana will speak with you about your particular interests in physical therapy, and help you stay on track throughout your program at North Park.
+Pre-physical therapy students are advised typically by Dr. Linda Vick in the Biology Department or Dr. David Bennett in the Psychology Department and the director of health professions advising, Kristine Aronsson.
+Your advisor and Kristine will speak with you about your particular interests in physical therapy, and help you stay on track throughout your program at North Park.
 Our Pre-Health Advising Committee—a group of faculty in the Division of Life and Physical Science and the director of health professions advising—will work with you to make sure you are prepared for your applications and interviews for physical therapy school.

 Courses and Activities

-We recommend you take the following courses alongside your major and Core Curriculum requirements to prepare for physical therapy schools and a career in the field of healthcare.
+We recommend you take the following courses alongside your major and Core Curriculum requirements to prepare for physical therapy school and a career in healthcare.
+These courses meet the prerequisite requirements for most physical therapy programs.
+However, you should investigate programs you’re interested in to make sure you complete any other specific requirements.
 Some courses may also meet major/Core Curriculum requirements.